-In connection with the entering into force of MAR, the Danish regulators opted for an increase in the reporting threshold from EUR 5,000 to EUR 20,000 for members of boards of directors and of the management board and certain other high-ranking employees trading in the securities of a listed company.
-The reporting regime in MAR which has replaced similar rules in the Securities Trading Act provides that the reporting threshold is determined on a 12-month basis.
+In connection with the entering into force of MAR, the Danish regulators opted for an increase in the reporting threshold from EUR 5,000 to EUR 20,000 for members of boards of directors and of the management board, and certain other high-ranking employees trading in the securities of a listed company.
+The reporting regime in MAR provides that the reporting threshold is determined on a 12-month basis.
 The rules impose upon the reporting persons and their related parties (e.g. spouses, minors and legal entities controlled by the reporting person and/or his family) an obligation to notify the Danish FSA and the company of trading in securities of the company.
 High-ranking employees not formally being part of the registered management board are only subject to the rules if they have access to inside or privileged information which directly or indirectly relates to the issuer, and always provided that the employee has the authority independently to make executive decisions of a superior nature regarding the company's future development.